-There are two kinds of lichens, namely macro and micro-lichens depending upon their various forms.
-Unlike plants, lichens lack a root system for the water and nutrient absorption.
+Unlike plants, lichens lack a root system for water and nutrient absorption.
 It constitutes about 6% of Earth’s land surface.
-It is estimated that the lichen species accounts nearly 17,000 to 20,000, which are known so far.
+It is estimated that lichens account for nearly 17,000 to 20,000 species, which are known so far.

 Meaning of Lichen

-Habitat: Lichen generally lives in humid and exposed conditions, and are also capable to thrive in extreme desiccation.
-These cannot remain alive in extreme air pollution, because of sulphur dioxide presence.
-The growth pattern of lichen is slow but perennial (some may remain alive for thousands of year).
+Habitat: Lichen generally lives in humid and exposed conditions.
+But, they can also thrive in extreme desiccation.
+They cannot tolerate extreme air pollution because of sulphur dioxide presence.
+The growth pattern of lichen is slow but perennial (some may remain alive for thousands of years).

 Substrate: Lichens develop on different substrates like: